orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.rewrite`, `.replace`, `.collapse`
 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.
 - Local modular structure: left/right collapse simultaneously to get a modular rewrite in ; then check locally to break the recursion.
+- Switch perspective is switching names of functions `.reverse`
+		# @see "Reversibility after ignoring some difference": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Another%20example%20of%20this%20is%20reversibility
+		# @see "More accurately phrased as the assumption of Reversibility: with the potential of being violated.": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=On%20Assumptions%20%26%20Assumption%20Violation

 `.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
 - none: initial direct to terminal, no vertex in between. & reference none for "select none"